apysais/gaincommerce-nmi-payment-gateway-for-woocommerce/readme.txt

 == Frequently Asked Questions ==
 = Does this plugin require an NMI account? =
 Yes, you need an active NMI merchant account to use this plugin.

+= Does this plugin require WooCommerce? =
+Yes, WooCommerce must be installed and active.

 = Is SSL required? =
 Yes, SSL is required to ensure secure payment processing.